lsieun/EnglishDictionary/theme/animal_bird.md

 ![](images/pigeon.jpg)

+- lark: 百灵鸟；云雀 a small brown bird with a pleasant song
 - woodpecker: 啄木鸟 a bird with a long beak that it uses to make holes in trees when it is looking for insects to eat

+- sparrow: 麻雀 a small brown and grey bird, common in many parts of the world

+- peck: 啄；鹐 to move the beak forward quickly and hit or bite sth

 ## water